2012 Quebec general election

 The 2012 Quebec general election took place in the Canadian province of Quebec on September 4, 2012.
 Lieutenant Governor Pierre Duchesne dissolved the National Assembly on August 1, 2012, following Premier Jean Charest's request.
 The Parti Québécois were elected to a minority government, with Pauline Marois becoming the first woman to be Premier of Quebec.
 The Quebec Liberal Party took second place, with Premier Jean Charest losing his seat.
 The newly formed party Coalition Avenir Québec led by François Legault took third place, while Québec solidaire took 2 seats out of the 125.

-It was the first time since 2007 (and only the third time in Quebec history) that a minority government would be formed, as no party won an absolute majority of the seats.
-Both the PQ and Liberal vote declined which boosted support for the CAQ and Quebec Solidaire.

 During Marois' victory speech, an attack including gunshots and a fire occurred at the Métropolis concert hall housing the event and a forty-year-old man died as a result of gunshot wounds.